andreasvirkus/cottage/src/pages/index.md

 # welcome

-Glad to have you in my Small Corner of the Web™.
+Glad to have you in my small Corner of the Web™.
 I'm `Andreas` and I'm very enthusiastic about the magical [WWW](https://webfoundation.org/about/vision/history-of-the-web/).
 This site's main purpose is to act as my personal playground for different web